Optomatica/BinaryRecordReader.jl/README.md

 ```julia
 construct_reader_deep(CompoundRecComplex, (data=(5,5), AnotherSimpleRecMat__funMat=(2,2), SimpleRecMat__time =(3,3)))
 ```
-Note that for internal type definition we have to be a explicit in the specifying the the internal field names via a `Type__filedName` syntax.
+Note that for internal type definition we have to be a explicit in the specifying the the internal field names via a `Type__fieldName` syntax.